Flock

 As the text changes slowly and silently in the vast space of Plymouth Sound it gives rise to complex questions.
 By using three words (NO, NEW, WORLDS) it invites viewers to ask complex questions about themselves, the damaged planet and the legacy of the pivotal journeys made by the Mayflower and its companion ship, Speedwell

-Public Engagement Production: Lucy Stella Rollins, Phil Rushworth
+Public Engagement Production: Lucy Elmes, Phil Rushworth

 Marketing: Tilly Craig